Antikamnia

-Antikamnia Chemical Company (1890–1930), named after its patent medicine Antikamnia, was an American pharmaceutical company based in St. Louis that manufactured supposed cures for pains with the main ingredient being acetanilid, which was known to be toxic.
+Antikamnia Chemical Company (1890–1930), named after its patent medicine Antikamnia, was an American pharmaceutical company based in St. Louis that manufactured supposed cures for pain with the main ingredient being acetanilid, which was known to be toxic.
 They produced a range of products with mixtures of therapeutic chemicals including both quinine and heroin.
-Unlike most quack cures of the time, they contained potent chemicals but these were not carefully tested and were considered as nostrums by many physicians of the time.
-The company however made huge profits through clever advertising and marketing of the product targeting physicians, using physician testimonials and finding loopholes in the Pure Food and Drug Act of 1906.
+Unlike most quack cures of the time, they contained potent chemicals, but these were not carefully tested and were considered as nostrums by many physicians of the time.
+The company made large profits through aggressive advertising and marketing of the product targeting physicians, using physician testimonials, and finding loopholes in the Pure Food and Drug Act of 1906.